gscales/Exch-Rest/README.md

   * Click `Done`

 #### Module installation

+The Module is availble from the Powershell Gallery and can be installed on Windows 10 using

+Install-Module Exch-Rest
+Import-Module Exch-Rest

-This module has not yet been published to the PowerShell gallery.
-The following steps can be used to install the module:
+Or you can use the following to download and use the following steps can be used to install the module from the GitHub repo
 ```
 # Set constants
 $SourceCodeURL = "https://codeload.github.com/gscales/Exch-Rest/zip/master"